OData/v3ProtocolDocument/OData CSDL Definition.markdown

 ## 12.2	The `edm:EntitySet` Element[csdl12.2]

-The `edm:EntitySet` element is a nominal element that represents an entity set in an entity model.
+The `edm:EntitySet` element is a nominal type that represents an entity set in an entity model.

 An entity set MUST provide a [`<simpleIdentifier>`][csdl19] value for the `edm:Name` attribute.
 An entity set also has an `edm:EntityType` attribute that MUST be provided with a [`<singleEntityTypeReference>`][csdl19] that resolves to an entity type in the model.
 Each entity type in the model may have zero or more entity sets that reference the entity type.